5-minute study routine: Build better habits & Increase Focus + feel good about getting into your study session today

 - When I leave the office each day I clean off my physical desk and try to clear out my inbox.
 When I come back to work the next day it’s very easy for me not to be distracted by the clutter both on my physical space and in my email and easy for me to focus on the most important task I need to do to start my day.

 - After dinner every night I wash the dishes and wipe down the counters.
-It is so much easier to get started on breakfast or dinner the next day when the kitchen is clean and I don’t first have to deal with a dried up mess on the stove or sink full of dishes.
+It is so much easier to get started on breakfast or dinner the next day when the kitchen is clean and I don’t first have to deal with a dried-up mess on the stove or sink full of dishes.

 - After grocery shopping, I immediately I wash all of the produce and cut up the things I like to snack on.
-This way I can start snacking right away instead of staring at a dirty cucumber and deciding to eat some potato chips instead because they require no efforts and washing/drying/cutting the cucumber feels like too much to do.
+This way I can start snacking right away instead of staring at a dirty cucumber and deciding to eat some potato chips instead because they require no effort and washing/drying/cutting the cucumber feels like too much to do.
 This has seriously upped my veggie snacking prowess.

 These are just a few quick examples, but I use this strategy extensively in my life and credit it for much of my ability to get things done and actually create free time.
 It is especially helpful when starting a new habit.
 Often the biggest challenge for a new habit is getting started and this 5-minute study routine helps you eliminate the challenge and be more successful.